kubernetes/website/content/en/blog/_posts/2020-03-25-kubernetes-1.18-release-announcement.md

 ### Introducing Windows CSI support alpha for Kubernetes

-With the release of Kubernetes 1.18, an alpha version of CSI Proxy for Windows is getting released.
-CSI proxy enables non-privileged (pre-approved) containers to perform privileged storage operations on Windows.
-CSI drivers can now be supported in Windows by leveraging CSI proxy.
+The alpha version of CSI Proxy for Windows is being released with Kubernetes 1.18.
+CSI proxy enables CSI Drivers on Windows by allowing containers in Windows to perform privileged storage operations.

 ## Other Updates